leocho1989/jsproject/README.md

 * Using HTML, CSS, Javascipt.
 * Webpack and Babel to bundle and transpile the source JavaScript code.
 * Using npm to manage project dependencies.
-* Using ESPN Medals API to fetch olympics data.
+* Using online Medals csv file to fetch olympics data.
 * Using D3 library to render data

 ## Implementation Timeline